wuvt/PiFmRds/README.md

 As of May 2016, the RDS signal is output via the headphone jack on the PCI DAC, with the PCM Headphone control set to 55%, or -15.5 dB gain.

+### omg why are you bundling a static ffmpeg?

+As is the custom at WUVT, we have selected the most reliable, rather than the newest, hardware.
+Or, more honestly, the cheapest.
+The rds deployment runs on a 32-bit tower which was donated to WUVT, like nearly all of our machines.
+Because we use CentOS for machines in the airchain, and CentOS 7 does not have i686 support, we include in this repository the official static i686 build of a newer ffmpeg which supports the necessary features.

 Credits for the underlying RDS encoder to [Christophe Jacquet](http://www.jacquet80.eu/) (F8FTK).

 Copyright 2016, released under the GNU GPL v3.